-A cover letter should be submitted with Review Articles and should include a list of at least ten relevant publications by the authors in the article's topical area.
+A cover letter should be submitted with Review Articles and should address the following issues:

+- Explain the novelty of the review article after considering the other published literature on the subject.
+Note other recent review articles that have been published on the topic. - Explain the author's/authors' expertise on the subject of the review article and include a list of at least ten relevant publications by the authors in the article's topical area.